Affective Computing and Natural Interaction courses, Jan 2023, M.Sc. in Computer Science @UniMi

 Gradient for face folds

 Gradients allow changes in regions of the face to be assessed.
 An arithmetic average of pixel values in these regions is calculated.
-This average is again weighted by the number of frames in the video window(which in the dataset was 5 seconds).
+This average is then weighted by the number of frames in the video window (5 seconds in this dataset).

 Switch button

-in this repository where you can try computer vision systems directly with your computer camera.
+A debug branch called cv-features in this repository allows you to test computer vision systems directly with your computer’s camera.
 Using the tab key you can enable and disable debugging for gradients.

 Ideas for future extensions